This idea has been with us for a while. Goes like this…

 The spine is an inherently unstable structure and we must take great care.
 We need to strengthen our core to brace it.
 We lift everything with a straight back, otherwise we risk permanent or even catastrophic injury.

-Narrative like this are really entrenched in our culture but it is root in many assumptions and misunderstandings that ultimately give us a collective fear of our backs.
+Narrative like this are really entrenched in our culture but it is rooted in many assumptions and misunderstandings that ultimately give us a collective fear of our backs.
 And that is highly damaging.

 Have we evolved an unstable spine?